muratturan19/Smart_Price/README.md

 From the interface you can upload Excel/PDF price lists and search the resulting master dataset.
 When you save the merged data it writes both `Master data base/master_dataset.xlsx` and `Master data base/master.db` relative to the directory from which you launch the app.
+The success message shows the full paths of these files and notes whether a GitHub upload was attempted.

 ### Logging